 Fish passage at stream crossings is required by various laws, regulations and guidance.
 The draft EA and draft EFH assessment indicate that fish passage will be enhanced by replacement of 25 culverts with new culverts designed to meet ADF&G fish passage standards as outlined in the Memorandum of Agreement between ADOT&PF and ADF&G (ADF&G/ADOT 2002; draft EFH assessment p.
 23).
 NMFS agrees that appropriate fish passage design can help avoid and minimize environmental impacts, and that adequate fish passage is part of the mitigation sequencing required under the National Environmental Policy Act.
+The draft EFH assessment

+- 239i sequencing required under the National Environmental Policy Act.
 The draft EFH assessment (p.
 18) and draft EA (Sections 4.14.3 and 4.15.3) go on to suggest that culvert replacement is "mitigation" and that it can be used to offset unavoidable project impacts.
-Both documents should clarify that compliance with federal and state laws by maintaining fish passage is not considered compensatory mitigation and that culvert replacement was not factored into mitigation numbers.

-- The draft EFH assessment and draft EA imply that moving streams from the embankment toe at stations 240+38, 319+13, and 530+70 can be counted as compensatory mitigation.
-This work, which addresses project needs, also does not constitute compensatory mitigation. - In areas of the Chilkat River where placement of fill material is unavoidable, we suggest considering engineering large woody debris (LWD) into riprap stone embankments above the new channel beds where practicable.
-Earlier versions of the "typical cross section" diagrams depicted LWD in the conceptual design; however, subsequent diagrams have replaced the LWD with small woody debris.
-Please update the typical cross section to reflect placement of LWD in the bank toe above the channel bed.
+Both documents should clarify that compliance with federal and state laws by maintaining fish passage is not considered compensatory mitigation and that culvert replacement was not factored into mitigation numbers. - 239j The draft EFH assessment and draft EA imply that moving streams from the embankment toe at stations 240+38, 319+13, and 530+70 can be counted as compensatory mitigation.
+This work, which addresses project needs, also does not constitute compensatory mitigation. - 239k In areas of the Chilkat River where placement of fill material is unavoidable, we suggest considering engineering large woody debris (LWD) into riprap stone embankments above the new channel beds where practicable.
+Earlier versions of the "typical cross section" diagrams depicted LWD in the conceptual design; however, subsequent diagrams have replaced the LWD

+239g See the Revised Essential Fish Habitat Assessment in Appendix F of the EA.
 239h See Comment Response R07.
 239i The requested changes have been made.
 239j The proposed stream relocations include additional enhancements qualifying them for compensatory mitigation.
 239k See the Revised Essential Fish Habitat Assessment in Appendix F of the EA.
 Additional measures have been included along the banks of the Chilkat River.